Table of Contents

 See media coverage of the vaccine distribution.

-Please come visit our residents.
-Due to our configuration of our building, you may not be allowed to visit your loved one in resident rooms.
-However, visitation spaces are available for your visit and weather permitting you may hold your visitation outside.
+We welcome visits with our residents.
+However, due to our configuration of our building, you may not be allowed to visit your loved one in resident rooms.
+We do provide visitation spaces for your visit and weather permitting you may hold your visitation outside.
 Please notice additional guidelines regarding your visits.
 These guidelines are put in place to protect your family member or friend, as well as all of our residents and staff.

-- Although not necessary, it may be helpful to scheduled through our Activities Department.
+- Although not necessary, it may be helpful to schedule your visit.

 - Only COVID-19 free residents may be visited in-person.
 In addition, only residents whose health condition allows transportation or movement from the resident’s room to the designated visitation space may be visited.